Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession: Taiwan

-The Democratic Progressive Party (DPP) China Department issued a press release stating that Taiwan is a sovereign and independent country that the Republic of China and the People's Republic of China are not subordinate to each other, and the CCP has never ruled Taiwan for a single day.
-It said "the 22 "opinions on punishing independence" unilaterally announced by the Chinese (mainland) government have no jurisdiction or legal effect over Taiwan, and totalitarian China (mainland) has no right to "punish" democratic Taiwan."
+The Democratic Progressive Party (DPP) China Department issued a press release stating that Taiwan is a sovereign and independent country, that the Republic of China and the People's Republic of China are not subordinate to each other, and the CCP has never ruled Taiwan for a single day.
+It said "the 22 "opinions on punishing independence" unilaterally announced by the Chinese government have no jurisdiction or legal effect over Taiwan, and "totalitarian China" has no right to "punish" democratic Taiwan."

 Ko Wen-je, chairman of the Taiwan People's Party, responded, "We often say that the Communist Party is a pig teammate of Taiwan.
 The CCP often wonders why, despite giving Taiwan a bunch of preferential policies, Taiwanese people are running further and further away.
 That's how it is.
 Why do we do this all the time?
 Do you think that if you say this, Taiwanese people will be afraid?
 Or will they move closer to the mainland?
 No, this action will only make Taiwanese people run further away, and even get closer and closer to the United States.
 Isn't that right?"

-The New Power Party Central Committee issued a press release stating that "for the Chinese (mainland) government, Taiwan's freedom and democracy are itself heinous crimes".
-The New Power Party stated that it would "warn the Chinese (mainland) government that verbal attacks and military intimidation of the Taiwanese people could not change the fact that Taiwan and China (mainland) are not subordinate to each other, nor could it shake Taiwan's determination to insist on independence and autonomy."
-It also called on the three parties in the Legislative Yuan to submit a cross-party statement at the plenary session to jointly condemn the Chinese (mainland) government's encroachment.
-Party Chairowman Claire Wang also stated that "only in a democratic Taiwan can there be free individuals.
+The New Power Party (NPP) Central Committee issued a press release stating that "for the Chinese government, Taiwan's freedom and democracy are itself heinous crimes".
+The NPP stated that it would "warn the Chinese government that verbal attacks and military intimidation of the Taiwanese people could not change the fact that Taiwan and China are not subordinate to each other, nor could it shake Taiwan's determination to insist on independence and autonomy."
+It also called on the three parties in the Legislative Yuan to submit a cross-party statement at the plenary session to jointly condemn the Chinese government's encroachment.
+Party Chairwoman Claire Wang also stated that "only in a democratic Taiwan can there be free individuals.
 In a totalitarian China, there will only be distorted slaves.
 The more it bares its teeth and claws and threatens, the less it can stop the Taiwanese people's indifference and beauty."

 United States

-The US State Department spokesman Matthew Miller said the United States strongly condemns the "escalating and destabilizing rhetoric and actions of officials of the People’s Republic of China.
-The United States continues to urge restraint and not to unilaterally change the status quo, and calls on the People’s Republic of China to engage in meaningful dialogue with Taiwan.
+The US State Department spokesman Matthew Miller said the United States strongly condemns the "escalating and destabilizing rhetoric and actions of officials of the People's Republic of China.
+The United States continues to urge restraint and not to unilaterally change the status quo, and calls on the People's Republic of China to engage in meaningful dialogue with Taiwan.
 Threats and legal battles cannot peacefully resolve cross-strait differences."
 On June 25, Foreign Ministry spokesperson Mao Ning responded to Miller's condemnation of the Guidelines at a press conference, expressing strong dissatisfaction and firm opposition to the relevant remarks by the US side, saying that "no external force has the right to make irresponsible remarks about this."